KwaZulu Natal Information | Conference Venues KwaZulu Natal | Conference Centres | Conferences KwaZulu Natal

 About the KwaZulu Natal Province of South Africa

-The South African province of KwaZulu Natal was formed in 1994.
-Before 1994 this area was made up of the province of Natal and of various areas that made up the homeland of KwaZulu.
+The South African province of KwaZulu Natal was formed in 1994; prior to this, the area was made up of the province of Natal and of different areas that had made up the homeland of KwaZulu.
 Located in the southeast of South Africa, KwaZulu Natal borders three other provinces as well as Mozambique, Swaziland, and Lesotho, along with a long shoreline on the Indian Ocean.

 Click here for Conference Centres in KwaZulu Natal